dublon/superplot3d/README.md

 Ian Dublon (email: ian dot dublon at slu dot se), Alnarp, Sweden.
 October 1st 2013.

+# Running the program
+From the superplot working directory, type superplot3d.m from the matlab command line.

 # Compilation

 Matlab source code is provided.
 It is advisable to compile for yourselves on your specific system, see deployment using the Matlab Compiler .pdf.